franz-josef-kaiser/filterama/readme.txt

 so you can now "filter" the list by ALL or ANY taxonomy terms.

 Available in English & German.
 Translations welcome.
-Just grab the .pot file, translate the two strings and send us an email or file a pull request on GitHub.
+Just grab the .pot file, translate the single string and/or send us an email or file a pull request on GitHub.

 = (WCM) WeCodeMore =